The program was originally developed in response to a nationwide shortage of skilled line workers, a demand that continues today.

 Admission Requirements

-1. Application date.
-Initial admission to the program is based on a first-come/first-served process.
-The first individuals who apply for a specific semester will have a slot reserved pending submission of the remaining items listed below.
+The following criteria must be met before admission will be granted to the Line program.
+Initial admission to the program is based on a first-come first-served process.
+The first individuals to apply for a specific semester will have a slot reserved pending submission of the remaining items listed below.

-3. Age.
-Applicants must be at least 18 years of age before the first 2 weeks of the semester of study are complete.
+5. Age: Applicants must be at least 18 years of age before the first 2 weeks of the semester of study are complete.

 What is a Line Worker?